 As we mentioned up top, Ring is digging its claws into wider aspects of smart home security, and that's set to ramp up throughout 2018.
 Announced back at CES in January, the company's upcoming wares are set to rival Nest and others.
 But while some are coming soon, some are facing bigger hurdles ahead of their rollout.

-Let's start with Ring Beams, shown above, which is a range of upcoming battery-powered lights that will integrate with the entire Ring range and complement the company's outdoor security cameras.
+We're still waiting on the Ring Beams, shown above, which is the company's range of battery-powered lights that will integrate with the entire Ring range and complement the company's outdoor security cameras.
 There's no fixed date for when the range will be landing, but you can sign up for alerts from Ring to keep you in the loop.